dcjohnson/dsh/README.md

 A location to return a value to.
 The address of the previous function call so we can reset the stack pointer.
 All parameters and local variables.

+Here is how backgrounding function calls will work.

+There will be a fork instruction that will fork the process; a register called FPID will be updated accordingly.
+As part of the compilation of that background instruction, we will get the following instructions:

+fork
+jumpForked afterForkLabel (This will jump to the label if the PID matches FPID functionCall exit afterFork <some instruction>